Builderb0y/BigGlobe/List of features.md

 ## Misc

+* Slimes: Spawn in water lakes, and in underground water pockets.
+And probably also in slime chunks in the vanilla Y range, as I don't touch that logic.
 * Glowstone: Most common in crimson forests, warped forests, and infernos.
 Less common in nether and ashen wastes.
 Does not spawn at all in the valley of souls.
 * Shroomlights: In the centers of wart block clusters on crimson and warped trees.
 * Clouds, aura-infused clouds: Found in skylands above oceans and inside obelisks in the overworld.